 The redevelopment of existing residential properties that are robustly demonstrated to be no longer fit for purpose will be supported.
-The Neighbourhood Plan defines a property as no longer fit for purpose if it meets one or more of the following criteria: unsafe, in disrepair, unsustainable, or makes inefficient use of its site.
+The Neighbourhood Plan defines a property as no longer fit for purpose if is in a state of disrepair, including if it is unsafe, subject to compliance with other Development Plan policies.
+In addition, properties that make inefficient use of their site and are of a lower density than nearby properties may be suitable for renewal to a density that reflects or is higher than surrounding densities, subject to heritage and other relevant considerations.